mharidev/Aconex/README.txt

 -----------------------------
 GEDCOM parser problem statement was also applicable to other domains making it an interesting usecase for extension.
-The challenge also provided with interesting and challenging opportunities to demonstrate Test Driven Development preseting several corner cases to be tackled and validated.
+The challenge also provided with interesting and challenging opportunities to demonstrate Test Driven Development presenting several corner cases to be tackled and validated.
 The project could showcase Java SDK(1.8)'s rich parsing /file handling library rather than relying on other third party libraries.

 Design and Approach: